Estimated reading time: 5 minutes

 3. Invest in Team Building

-It is paramount that every manager inspires the creation of pleasant workplace atmosphere, boosts teamwork, and builds strong relationships between employees.
+It is paramount that every manager inspires the creation of a pleasant workplace atmosphere, boosts teamwork, and builds strong relationships between employees.

 Even though they manage their workforce in a slightly different way, managers of remote teams are no exception to this rule.